CultivateHQ/cultivateHQ.com/source/posts/2015-11-04-phoenix-elm-8.md

 ---
-title: Putting an Elm in your Phoenix - part 8
+title: Phoenix with Elm - part 8
 author: Alan Gardner
 description: Upgrading to a more advanced StartApp.
 ---